 - Bake 45-50 minutes or until golden brown.
 Place piece of aluminum foil in rack under skillet for drips.

 This recipe is best served right away.
 It does not do well being prepared ahead of time.
+After much family debate I am reducing the amount of poultry seasoning in this recipe to 1/2 teaspoon.

 Other recipes you will love!